 Landscape as a work of art

-I don’t consider myself an artist, but I do think about designing a landscape they way an artist might think about creating a sculpture or painting.
+I don’t consider myself an artist, but I do think about designing a landscape the way an artist might think about creating a sculpture or painting.
 The plants are my pallet.
-The land is my three dimensional canvas.
+The land is my three-dimensional canvas.

 April Algaier is a trained landscape designer.
 Along with 20-plus years of practical experience, she studied landscape design and horticulture at the University of Nebraska.
 She is a member of Gamma Sigma Delta Honors Society, and received the Dean’s Certificate Of High Scholarship.